 INCOME ► Income categories used to segment survey data in this report are based on administrative poverty thresholds determined by the US Department of Health & Human Services.
 These guidelines define poverty status by household income level and number of persons in the household (e.g., the 2023 guidelines place the poverty threshold for a family of four at \$30,000 annual household income or lower).
-In sample segmentation: "low income" refers to community members living in a household with defined poverty status or living just above the poverty level, earning up to twice (<200% of) the poverty threshold; "mid/high income" refers to those households living on incomes which are twice or more (≥200% of) the federal poverty level.
+In sample segmentation: "very low income" refers to community members living in a household with defined poverty status; "low income" refers to households with incomes just above the poverty level and earning up to twice (100%-199% of) the poverty threshold; and "mid/high income" refers to those households living on incomes which are twice or more (≥200% of) the federal poverty level.

 RACE & ETHNICITY ► In analyzing survey results, mutually exclusive race and ethnicity categories are used.
-All Hispanic respondents are grouped, regardless of identity with any other race group.
-Data are also detailed for individuals identifying with a race category, without Hispanic origin.
 "White" reflects those who identify as White alone, without Hispanic origin.
-"People of Color" includes those who identify as Hispanic, Black or African American, American Indian or Alaska Native, Asian, Native Hawaiian/Pacific Islander, or as being of multiple races, without Hispanic origin.
+"Black" reflects those who identify as Black or African American alone, without Hispanic origin.